The Revelators (album)

 The Revelators is the third and final studio album by Australian blues-rock band The Revelators.
 The album was released 23 September 2002.
 The band considers this 'their true debut'.
 Camilleri said "This is the evolution of being a band.
-It’s about trying to create a standard of music that’s as good as the music we love."
+It's about trying to create a standard of music that's as good as the music we love."
 Unlike the band's previous albums, this album contains mostly original tracks.
-Joe Camilleri said; “We wrote a whole bunch of songs for the record, but some didn’t make the cut.
-It’s always a tricky thing, you think they’re all beautiful.
-Some songs are really good but they don’t fit the record.”
+Joe Camilleri said; “We wrote a whole bunch of songs for the record, but some didn't make the cut.
+It's always a tricky thing, you think they're all beautiful.
+Some songs are really good but they don't fit the record.”
 The album was officially launched on 4 October 2002 at Melbourne's Corner Hotel.

-At the ARIA Music Awards of 2003, the album was nominated for ARIA Award for Best Blues and Roots Album losing to Up All Night by The Waifs.
+At the ARIA Music Awards of 2003, the album was nominated for Best Blues and Roots Album losing to Up All Night by The Waifs.